7 Types of Equipment You Should Always Rent, Never Buy (And the Math to Prove It)

 The Math

 Skid steer ownership includes depreciation (typically 18% per year), maintenance (around 8%), insurance, and attachment storage.
-These annual costs require consistent usage to justify the investment.
+Factor in the capital investment and opportunity cost, and you need substantial annual usage just to break even.

 Call (435) 628-6663 for current skid steer rental rates.